andripeti/climaShield/README.md

 ## 🏆 Hackathon Readiness

-This project is optimized for 24-hour hackathon demos:
+This project is optimized for hAIckathon demo:

 - ✅ **Modular code** - Easy to understand and modify
 - ✅ **Comprehensive docstrings** - Self-documenting